 Public school students have the right to express themselves.
 They can express dissatisfaction with the school and even petition school officials about issues.
 They can also form groups as well.
 Private schools do not represent the government, meaning those students are not directly protected by the First Amendment, but they are subject to a second layer of rules and regulations.

 First Amendment protection is not absolute in schools.
 School officials have the right to prohibit speech that disrupts the school environment or infringes on another person’s rights.
 For example, hate speech would not be protected under the First Amendment.
 And social media speech is a special issue, and has been the center of attention in recent case law in the US Supreme Court.

 When it comes to more serious disciplinary charges, such as those that may result in suspension or worse, the student has a right to due process, and parents have a right to appeal any decision that is rendered, even in a private school.
 Once school officials make their decision, parents can appeal to the following:

 It can be frustrating and upsetting to learn that your child is not getting the education they deserve.
 Our New Jersey education lawyers at John Rue & Associates, LLC will help you rectify the situation.
-Call us at 862-283-3155 today for a free consultation.
+Call us at 862-283-3155 today for a consultation.
 We serve clients throughout the state, having litigated against school boards in 15 of the 21 counties in New Jersey.
 Our offices are located in Phillipsburg, Montclair, Ridgewood, Haddonfield, and Princeton, New Jersey.
-We provide parents who may need an education lawyer with a free initial consultation (30 minutes by phone), and a more detailed consultation (90 minutes to three hours by Zoom) for a flat fee of $595.
+We provide parents who may need an education lawyer with a initial consultation for $100 (30 minutes by phone), and a more detailed consultation (90 minutes to 3 hours by Zoom) for a flat fee of $795.